 OTS is a centralized inventory management system backed by a strict and extensive set of rules which are meant to encourage optimal purchasing, turnover and display of stock.
 This system, which essentially calls for vendors to supply low volumes of inventory frequently, has become incredibly bureaucratic.
 It is further supplemented by scorecards and on-the-spot tests where employees and retail locations have points deducted for miniscule mishandlings of inventory and paperwork.
 In short, it is a “crossing your t’s and dotting your i’s” type of system, which has led to employees disgruntlement, resignations and dismissals throughout the corporate chain.

 Although OTS is blamed for empty shelves, Whole Foods corporate management is in support of the system’s implementation and intends to continue its embrace.
 The system does have its benefits, which include lower levels of waste and spoilage and general cost savings.
 A major concern for consumers, however, is still the lack of available stock.

 It will be interesting to see how these concerns are mitigated by Whole Foods, especially as Amazon’s free 2-hour grocery delivery service (dubbed Amazon Fresh) becomes increasingly popular and increases demand for Whole Foods inventory.

-Elad Menna, CPA, is a manager in GHJ’s Audit and Assurance Practice with over seven years of accounting experience and specializes in assurance services for food and beverage and manufacturing clients.
+Elad Menna, CPA, is a member of GHJ’s Audit and Assurance Practice with over eight years of accounting experience and specializes in assurance services for food and beverage and manufacturing clients.
 Elad also services clients within the technology (SaaS), media and entertainment and nonprofit…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More